 In 2015, the reissue of the Michelin road atlas forgot to include the blue water table of the Etang de Berre.
-The largest brackish water pond in Europe – 75 km of coastline, a 155 km2 lagoon and 980 million m3 of water – then disappeared from the map.
+The largest saltwater lake in Europe – 75 km of coastline, a 155 km2 lagoon and 980 million m3 of water – disappeared from the map.

-In 2018, a rainy spring and very large inflows of clear water caused a phenomenon of “phytoplankton bloom” which, associated with very high temperatures and an absence of mistral during the summer, led to one of the most serious anoxic crises in the region. ‘pond.
-The particularly disturbing event is part of the long history of a highly industrialized territory and alerts us to the current fragility of its ecosystems.
+In 2018, a wet spring brought enormous inflows of fresh water causing a phenomenal “phytoplankton bloom” which, associated with very high temperatures and an absence of mistral winds during the summer, created one of the most serious anoxic crises in the region.
+This particularly disturbing event is part of the long history of this highly industrialized territory, alerting us to the current fragility of its ecosystems.

-In 2019, an expedition led by the Bureau des Guides and carried by a crew made up of artists, scientists and inhabitants of the lagoon, sets out to discover this inland sea.
-After sailing from Marseille, their ship ventures into the Caronte channel to invent a territory based on its coasts and shores.
+In 2019, an expedition led by the Bureau des Guides, with a crew made up of artists, scientists and lagoon inhabitants, sets out to discover this inland sea.
+After sailing from Marseille, their ship ventures into the Caronte channel to re-invent a territory based on its coasts and shores.